César Azpilicueta: 2022–23 season: Appearance records and departure

 On 4 August 2022, he signed a new contract with Chelsea until 2024.

 On 1 January 2023, Azpilicueta played his 495th game for Chelsea, surpassing Petr Čech as the non-Englishman with the most appearances for the club.
 On 21 January, he played his 500th match for the club, becoming only the sixth player (and first foreigner) in its history to reach that milestone.

 On 18 February, during a game between Chelsea and Southampton, Azpilicueta was knocked unconscious after being accidentally kicked in the head by Southampton's Sékou Mara.
 Mara was attempting an overhead kick late in the game when he missed the ball and connected with Azpilicueta instead.
 Azpilicueta was rushed to hospital after the incident after being stretchered off the pitch.

 On 6 July 2023, Azpilicueta announced his parting with Chelsea, marking the end of a decade-long association with the club.
 His departure was confirmed via a video message he shared on social media, wherein he signed off as "Your captain Cesar Azpilicueta, aka 'Dave' ".

 Atlético Madrid

 Following the departure from Chelsea, Azpilicueta returned to La Liga after 13 years and joined Atlético Madrid by signing a one-year contract.
 He made his debut for the club on 14 August, in a 3–1 league win over Granada.

 Having played a total number of 34 games in his first season, he renewed his contract with the club for another year in June 2024.
 A year later, it was announced that Azpilicueta would not be extending his contract with Atletico Madrid beyond the 2024–25 La Liga season.

 Sevilla

 On 29 August 2025, Azpilicueta signed a one-year deal with La Liga club Sevilla.
 The contract also included an option to extend until 2027.
+On 22 May 2026, he announced his retirement from professional football by the end of the season.
+Next day, on 23 May 2026, at the 2025–26 La Liga final round against Celta Vigo, he played his last professional match.